 3. Not-your-average Bake Sale

 The key is the location.
 Try to place your tables and/or booth in a high-traffic area.
-To guarantee a heavy traffic flow, plan the sale around other coordinating events.
+To guarantee success, plan the sale around other coordinating events.
 For example, school sporting events or theater productions would be the perfect time to host a bake sale.
 Local street fairs or craft shows may allow free booth space for a worthy cause.

 4. Barbecue Grill-Off Contest

 Come summer, the smell of the barbecue has everyone’s mouths watering.
 A barbecue contest is a great reason to fire up the grill and break out your barbecue skills!
-You can grill steaks, ribs, burgers, hot dogs, sausages, or chicken, and for the veggie-lovers, grill Portobello mushrooms, corn, and skewers with chunks of vegetables.
+You can grill steaks, ribs, burgers, hot dogs, sausages, or chicken, and for veggie lovers, grill Portobello mushrooms, corn, and skewers with chunks of vegetables.

 Throw further fire on the grill by making your fundraiser a little competitive.
 Ask guests to judge the top grill skills.
 Create various grilling categories—best-grilled meats, vegetables, and best sauces.
 Make your charity funds through an entry fee, or you can charge hungry donors by the plate.
 You can even make extra funds by selling homemade barbecue sauces.